SteelSeries/gamesense-sdk/doc/api/standard-zones.md

 * `keypad`: The entire keypad/numpad area
 * `keypad-nums`: Keypad/Numpad 1-9 (Starting at 1, sequentially to 9)
 * `all`: Every key and LED on the keyboard

+## `tactile`

+Note: Currently the only supported tactile feedback device is the Rival 700, which has a single motor for the purpose.
+More zones may be introduced in the future with new devices.

+* `one`

+## `screened`

+Note: Currently the only supported OLED screen device is the Rival 700, which has a single OLED screen for notifications.
+More zones may be introduced in the future with new devices.

+* `one`